yodertv/Reminders/README.md

 ### Working tag: 2024.11.16
 - Working on vercel dev local.
 Code is building through vercel locally and online.
 - Working to make a package that exports the express app so that it can be called by vercel's serverless function hook.
+- Good to know: build and functions declarations in vercel.json are not compatible.
+A deployment must use one or the other.
+See https://vercel.link/functions-and-builds.

 ### Working tag: working-2024.10.23
 - Developed a pattern with vercel-test.
 Applying it in Todos now.